-today we released this EP on our new sub label
+today we released a new single on KuvVer Records, one of our sub labels.

-Released digital and available on all download and streaming platforms.
+This track is released digital only and available on all the download and streaming platforms.